-3 For a deeper insight on the WeWorld Index methodology, see Chapter 1.
+For a deeper insight on the WeWorld Index methodology, see Chap-

-4 If one wants to evaluate the progress of a country in the WeWorld Index, it is necessary to look both at the score and rank.
+If one wants to evaluate the progress of a country in the WeWorld Index, it is necessary to look both at the score and rank.
 Indeed, to understand a country's trend over time, it is not sufficient to only consider its position in the ranking.
 That is because significant changes in the final rank do not always correspond to notable changes in the score.
 For further details of how the WeWorld Index is constructed, see the methodology in Chapter 1.

-clusion, good inclusion, sufficient inclusion, insufficient inclusion, severe exclusion, and very severe exclusion.
+Globally, 1 in 2 children and more than 1 woman out of 3 live in countries experiencing some form of exclusion clusion, good inclusion, sufficient inclusion, insufficient inclusion, severe exclusion, and very severe exclusion.

 In 2022, 50.4% of children and 38.3% of women worldwide live in countries experiencing some form of exclusion (insufficient, severe, or very severe exclusion).

 The new methodology allows for calculating the global average (a sort of thermometer of the level of inclusion/exclusion of women and children in the world) of the WeWorld Index and the averages of the geographical areas, which are weighted on the size of their population.